Further Update 30 October 2014 below.

 I had informed the publisher Springer about my findings in this case and had argued that it may just be the tip of the tip of an iceberg since the former colleague had produced with the same publisher all in all five books on various topics in Periodontology.
 I had asked the copy editor whether this particular book had been peer reviewed but never received a respective answer.
 (In fact, I had incidentally talked to a colleague who had actually reviewed one of the books and had strongly recommended a co-author.)
 What I did receive, a few weeks after I had informed and, apparently, alerted the publisher, was an email stating that Springer had decided that, due to copyright violations, the book would be retracted.

 In the meantime, I had noted that Springer had abandoned his author, altogether with her books.
 On Springer’s web page, none of the five books can be found anymore.
 It therefore might be presumed that all five had been retracted.
 The publisher seems to have done that in secret.
 Plagiarism is a serious offense in the scientific community and has recently had even legal consequences in France as the renowned website retractionwatch knows.
 Scientific misconduct of that dimension has certainly caused tremendous trouble and expenses for a global player like Springer which had to pulp all five books.
 That furthermore inevitably affects Springer’s reputation while the author’s reputation is completely ruined.
 Moreover, the requested, by the publisher, co-authors, almost all from Japan, won’t be amused either.
-That the founding institute leader at IKO had employed her and tolerated her scientific misconduct for years speaks volumes too.
+That the founding institute leader at IKO had employed her and tolerated her scientific misconduct for years speak volumes too.

 16 January 2014 @ 6:29 pm.